-Community ACEs initiatives are often launched by a small group of enthusiastic people who make time to meet monthly, who begin to incorporate this work into their job descriptions or their volunteer efforts, and who drive the initial effort.
+Community PACEs initiatives are often launched by a small group of enthusiastic people who make time to meet monthly, who begin to incorporate this work into their job descriptions or their volunteer efforts, and who drive the initial effort.
 These folks usually form the Steering Committee.
 Here is a sample agenda for Steering Committee meetings.
 The Steering Committee plans large community meetings (more on those below), and creates subcommittees or work groups organized around outreach, communications, or data.
 Work groups can also be organized around a sector such as education, health, business, etc. These work groups recruit community members to continue to grow the initiative and to replace members as they cycle off.
 Members can represent organizations or themselves as engaged individuals.

 A community can be a neighborhood, town, city, county, region, state or nation.

 Inclusion Paves The Way to Success

 The most successful PACEs initiatives grow to ensure that every sector and demographic in the community is eventually represented in the main membership.
 A system to cycle people from different sectors — and especially people from typically under-represented groups — in and out of leadership positions is also critical.
 This will take time, because people often need to hear about PACEs science several times and learn how it's used in organizations like theirs before they're willing to become involved.
 PACEs Connection has developed a Diversity, Equity and Inclusion Tool to help initiatives achieve this.
 It's available from your PACEs Connection Community Facilitator and is attached to this post.
 There's much more information about it in the Grow Your PACEs Initiative! post.
 Besides listing most sectors in any community, it provides a demographic filter to help identify people and organizations across generations, genders, ethnicities, geographies, in the other-abled community, nations of origin, religions, and economic classes.